Veblen good: Bandwagon effect

-Sometimes, the value of a good increases as the number of buyers (or particular group of buyers and users) increases.
-This is called the bandwagon effect when it depends on the psychology of buying a product because it seems popular, or the network effect when numerous buyers or users itself increases the value of a good.
+Sometimes, the value of goods increases as the number of buyers (or particular group of buyers and users) increases.
+This is called the bandwagon effect when it depends on the psychology of buying a product because it seems popular, or the network effect when numerous buyers or users itself increases the value of goods.
 For example, as the number of people with telephones or Facebook accounts increased, the value of having a telephone or a Facebook account increased, because users of those could reach more people.
 However, neither of these effects suggests that raising the price would boost demand at a given level of saturation.

 Relationship with laws of demand and supply

-Veblen effects are discussed in a 1950 article by economist Harvey Leibenstein.
+Economist Harvey Leibenstein defined the term "Veblen effect" in a 1950 article, "Bandwagon, Snob, and Veblen Effects in the Theory of Consumers' Demand".
 Counter-examples have been called the counter-Veblen effect.
 The counter-Veblen effect occurs when preference for goods increases with the decrease in their price, thereby outperforming the supply and demand effect, as a result of conspicuous thrift amongst some consumers.

 The effect on demand depends on the range of other goods available, their prices, and whether they serve as substitutes for the goods in question.
 The effects are anomalies within demand theory, because the theory normally assumes that preferences are independent of price or the number of units being sold.
 They are therefore collectively referred to as interaction effects.

 Interaction effects are a different kind of anomaly from that posed by Giffen goods.
 The Giffen goods theory is one for which observed quantity demanded rises as price rises.
 Still, the effect arises without any interaction between price and preference—it results from the interplay of the income effect and the substitution effect of a price change.